 Indoor enrichment has many facets that address the many needs and natural behaviors of cats.
 Besides the fundamental necessities of food, water, bed, and litterbox, cats need to satisfy their sense of territory, social impulses, and perhaps most importantly, their hunter instincts.

 Territory.
 For a cat, territory encompasses not only the square footage of your home, but the vertical dimension as well.
 Many cats like to climb; a high vantage point makes them feel safe.
 Cat furniture that provides shelves and climbing opportunities doubles as a visual and scent marker for the cat to scratch (and protects furniture from the same behavioral drives).
 Window shelves also allow the cat to watch the great outdoors without being exposed to its dangers.

 Safe Access.
 A secure outdoor enclosure is a good way to give your cat access to fresh air and sunshine without the dangers of roaming free.
 Click here to read about outdoor safety for indoor cats.

 Hunting.
 Cats live to hunt.
 It is a hard-wired instinct that must be satisfied for our cats to be mentally healthy.
 The playful stalking and pouncing that so delights us in kittens is actually preparing them for survival as adults.
 Indoor cats don’t need to hunt to eat, but they still need to express those instincts.

 - Play Therapy

-- Other exercise (prey facsimiles, rotate toys, walks)
+- Other exercise (prey facsimiles, rotating toys, harness/leash walks)

 - Clicker training